apiotrowski255/website/content/about.md

 I have graduated from UNSW Sydney with a degree in computer science.
 As proof, you can see my [Testamur](/unsw_degree/testamur.pdf), [Transcript](/unsw_degree/transcript.pdf) and [AHEGS](/unsw_degree/AHEGS.pdf).

+I am considering continuing my studies at AIE and specialise in Game Programming.

 test: [test](/animations/titanfall_walk_cycle.mp4)

 <!--- {{< youtube 1D4YHBu9ASo>}}
 -->

-considering switching to debian: https://manjarno.snorlax.sh/
+I am currently running on Manjaro Distro but i am considering switching to debian: https://manjarno.snorlax.sh/

 Things i want to learn (In no particular order):
 - Docker